The Complete Guide to Respite Care

 What Is Respite Care?

 Respite care provides temporary, short-term relief for primary caregivers by arranging professional care for their loved one.
 It can last a few hours, a full day, or several weeks, and it can take place in the home, at an adult day centre, or in a residential care community.
+The goal is simple: give caregivers time to rest, recharge, and attend to their own health and responsibilities.

 Types of Respite Care